V4Fire/Client/src/traits/i-lock-page-scroll/README.md

 # traits/i-lock-page-scroll

-This trait provides API to lock page scroll.
+This trait provides API to lock the page scroll.
 It is used if you have a problem with the scrolling page under pop-ups or other overlaying elements.

 ## Synopsis